 Philosophy and Objectives

-PPLD’s service commitment is to the people within its service area including people of every age, education, background, personal philosophy, religious belief, occupation, economic level, ethnic origin and human condition.
+PPLD’s service commitment is to the people within its service area including people of every age, education, background, personal philosophy, religious belief, occupation, sexual orientation, economic level, ethnic origin and human condition.

 PPLD has adopted the American Library Associations guidelines for public access to information: